Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 ##### Dataset characterization and phenotype distribution analysis
 We generated the R Notebook `data_analysis/scripts/Dataset_metainfo_AMR_analysis.md` to explore the cohort studied in our work.
 We first aimed to characterize different information in our *E. coli* cohort.
-This includes: strain genome size, number of CDS, year of isolation, country of isolation and host.
+This includes: strain genome size, number of coding sequences (CDS), year of isolation, country of isolation and host.
 Additionally, to gain insight into the prevalence and patterns of AMR phenotypes within the cohort, we examined the distribution of AMR phenotypes.
 This includes calculating the number of known AMR phenotypes per strain, the distribution of AMR phenotypes among the 21 antibiotics for which AMR data was available for more than 500 strains, and examining the presence of multi-drug resistant strains.

 ##### Variants distribution analysis
 Next, we characterized the variant population with the R notebook `data_analysis/scripts/Variant_population_analysis.md`.